 All very cool, with great smoke and explosion particle effects and wonderful world and ship graphics from the artists.
 Unfortunately the 3D action was too much for the casual game market; just bumping into a wall or firing the heavy cannon would mean losing control as your ship rocked and wobbled around.
 Perhaps too realistic, but then that also gives you incentive to not bump into the landscape and be careful when shooting.
 There would also have been the hassle of getting a 3D physics engine through game console certification (though I hear Havoc has been made available for the PS3 by Sony, and that would likely have been better quality than the open source one we were using for the demos).
 Ah well, I'll have to content myself with sticking things together in the upcoming Little Big Planet.
 But it won't be the same.

-Right now I'm working on BeOS utilities and file systems (and wasting time reading mailing lists and Usenet).
+Back in 2000 I started working on BeOS utilities and file systems (and wasting time reading mailing lists and Usenet).
 The BeOS stuff is stored in this directory and the Windows stuff is in this directory, which you can scrounge around in for the latest versions of the programs I've written.
 In more detail, here are some of the BeOS programs (and a few Windows ones) I've written so far:

 FastCounter 1.0 is example code for fast animation using a backing storage

 bitmap, a separate thread for high resolution timing, and alpha blending for a

 nice time-lapse fade-out effect.
 For fun, try resizing the window while it is

 running.
 The readme file is here.
 You can